-- Any physical sexual contact that involves the use or threat of force or violence or any other form of coercion or intimidation. - Any physical sexual contact with a person who is unable to consent due to incapacity or mental or physical impairment.
+• Any physical sexual contact with a person who is unable to consent due to incapacity or mental or physical impairment.
 "Incapacity" or "impairment" include but are not limited to being under the influence of alcohol or drugs or being too young to consent.

-Rape is defined as sexual assault involving an act of penetration and includes acquaintance rape (assailant and victim know each other).
+Rape is defined as sexual assault involving an act of penetration (andincludes such assaults when the individuals know one another).